glycodynamics/Tutorial-Protein-GAG-Docking/README.md

 # Protein-GAG Docking tutorial:
 This tutorial aims to dock glycans and glycosminoglycans to proteins using the [AutoDock Vina](https://vina.scripps.edu), [Vina-carb](https://pubs.acs.org/doi/10.1021/acs.jctc.5b00834) and [GlycoTorch Vina](https://pubs.acs.org/doi/10.1021/acs.jcim.0c00373)
-You can download all the input files by clicking in Code --> Download Zip.
-Unzip this file and go inside docking directory.
+You can download all the input files by clicking on Code --> Download Zip.
+Unzip this file and go inside the docking directory.
-We will breakdown this tutorial in five steps.
+We will break down this tutorial into five steps.

 ## 1. Obtain Proeyin and GAG Structure for docking:
-In this tutorial we will be docking a Heparan sulfate (HS) etrasaccharide to human HS 3-O-sulfotransferase isoform 3 (3-OST-3), a key sulfotransferase that transfers a sulfuryl group to a specific glucosamine residue in HS.
-Firt of all, download X-ray structure of the complex from PDB [PDB ID: 1T8U] (https://www.rcsb.org/structure/1t8u).
-Now, open the PDB Structure in PyMOL and perform following structure manipulations:
+In this tutorial we will be docking a Heparan sulfate (HS) tetrasaccharide to human HS 3-O-sulfotransferase isoform 3 (3-OST-3), a key sulfotransferase that transfers a sulfuryl group to a specific glucosamine residue in HS.
+First of all, download the X-ray structure of the complex from PDB [PDB ID: 1T8U] (https://www.rcsb.org/structure/1t8u).
+Now, open the PDB Structure in PyMOL and perform the following structure manipulations:
 #### Remove crystal waters:
-Open 1t8u.pdb fil in PyMOL and click non on Action --> remove waters
+Open 1t8u.pdb file in PyMOL and click non on Action --> remove waters
-#### Save ligand and protein selerately
+#### Save ligand and protein separately
-Now split the complex in protein and HS and save them seperately in two seperate pdb files.
+Now split the complex in protein and HS and save them separately in two separate PDB files.
 Select HS tetrasaccharide by clicking left mouse button on each monosaccharide.
 Then click on File --> export molecule --> Selection (sele) --> Save File name: ligand --> Files of type: pdb --> save.
 A [ligand.pdb](https://github.com/glycodynamics/gag-docking/blob/main/receptor_A.pdb) file will be saved in your computer

 Now select all the co-crystalized ligands and remove them (Action --> remove atoms).
 Then save protein: File --> export molecule --> Selection (1t8u) --> Save File name: receptor --> Files of type: pdb --> save.
 A [receptor.pdb](https://github.com/glycodynamics/gag-docking/blob/main/receptor.pdb) file will be saved to your in teh specified direcotry of your compuer.

-These files have been prepared and placed under gag-docking direcotry.
+These files have been prepared and placed under gag-docking directory.

-## 2. Preperate reseptor and ligand input files for Vina (PDBQT files):
+## 2. Prepare receptor and ligand input files for Vina (PDBQT files):
-Now copy your ligand.pdb and receptor.pdb files to fucose workstation (or locally in your computer if you have AutoDock Tools installed) and run following four commnads one after another to generate pdbqt file.
-In the PDBQT files, addtional colums of charge on each atom "Q"  and their atom-type "T" is is added.
-PDBQT files are contain information of rotatble bonds in the ligand for flexible ligand docking.
+Now copy your ligand.pdb and receptor.pdb files to fucose workstation (or locally in your computer if you have AutoDock Tools installed) and run the following four commands one after another to generate pdbqt file.
+In the PDBQT files, additional columns of charge on each atom "Q"  and their atom-type "T" are added.
+PDBQT files contain information of rotatable bonds in the ligand for flexible ligand docking.
 ```
 module load mgltools/v2.1.5.7
 prepare_pdb_split_alt_confs.py -r receptor.pdb
 prepare_receptor4.py -r receptor_A.pdb -o receptor.pdbqt -A "hydrogens"
 prepare_ligand4.py -l ligand.pdb -o ligand.pdbqt -A hydrogens
 ```
-This will create [ligand.pdbqt](https://github.com/glycodynamics/gag-docking/blob/main/ligand.pdbqt) and [receptor.pdbqt](https://github.com/glycodynamics/gag-docking/blob/main/receptor.pdbqt) files in the direcotry where your ligand and receptor pdb files were placed.
+This will create [ligand.pdbqt](https://github.com/glycodynamics/gag-docking/blob/main/ligand.pdbqt) and [receptor.pdbqt](https://github.com/glycodynamics/gag-docking/blob/main/receptor.pdbqt) files in the directory where your ligand and receptor PDB files were placed.

-## 3. Prepere docking configuration files
+## 3. Prepare docking configuration files
-Load 1T8U.pdb in pymol and open Auodock/Vina plugin.
-Select grid settings and set spacking to 1, X-points, Y-points and Z-points to 40.
-Now select heparin sulfate in PyMOL window and write "sele" in Selection abd hit eneter.
-You will see a 40 angstrom cubical box centered at the liagnd.
-Make sure ligand is place fully inside the box as docking program will do conformation search and find a possible docking solution inside the box only.
+Load 1T8U.pdb in pyMOL and open Auodock/Vina plugin.
+Select grid settings and set spcing to 1, X-points, Y-points, and Z-points to 40.
+Now select heparin sulfate in the PyMOL window, write "sele" in Selection and hit enter.
+You will see a 40-angstrom cubical box centered at the ligand.
+Make sure the ligand is placed entirely inside the box, as the docking program will do a conformation search and find a possible docking solution inside the box.
 ![alt text](https://github.com/glycodynamics/gag-docking/blob/main/images/Screenshot%20from%202021-12-13%2015-40-31.png)

-Now open config.txt file and add following lines at the end of the file, then save and close.
+Now open config.txt file and add the following lines at the end of the file, then save and close.
 ```
 receptor=receptor.pdbqt
 ligand=ligand.pdbqt